gonzaarcr/Fildem/README.md

 ## Installation troubleshooting

 If you have any question on to get it to work, please don’t create an issue, use [this discussion](https://github.com/gonzaarcr/Fildem/discussions/33).

+## Build this branch

+I still need to upload some files for the project to be built, but the command is `python3 setup.py sdist bdist_wheel`.